 Because backyard wildlife can spread the disease, our veterinarians recommend that all dogs should be vaccinated against leptospirosis.
 Even if a dog prefers to spend most of the day indoors, most dogs go outside several times daily.

-Walk-in to your local Essentials PetCare clinic for a quick visit before you and your furry friend set off to enjoy the outdoors this spring!
+Visit your local Essentials PetCare clinic for a quick visit before you and your furry friend set off to enjoy the outdoors this spring!